mre-code/groovysql/README.md

 ## Test Connection Capability

-Additionally, SqlClient has a connection testing capability.
-With the `--testconnect <arg>` option SqlClient will open a database connection, submit a simple query, read the results, discard the results, and close the connection a requested number of times, pausing between each connection for a requested interval.
+Additionally, GroovySQL has a connection testing capability.
+With the `--testconnect <arg>` option GroovySQL will open a database connection, submit a simple query, read the results, discard the results, and close the connection a requested number of times, pausing between each connection for a requested interval.
 The `--testconnect` argument is of the form 'N@M' where N represents the number of connection iterations and M represents the wait interval